 17 - Sheath Color

-We offer four different sheath colors; chestnut brown (a medium brown), dark brown, black, and burgundy.
+We offer three different sheath colors; chestnut brown (a medium brown), dark brown, black, and burgundy.

 18 - Sheath Additions